 When you feel confident that your child can count by 2’s to 10, then do page 2 of the .pdf with them.

-It might be a good idea to later count by 1’s, after having arrived at a number from counting by 2’s, just so they can see that you get the same number both ways, just one way is a “trick” to count faster.
+It might be a good idea to later count by 1’s, after having arrived at a number from counting by 2’s.
+This will help them see that you get the same number both ways, just one way is a “trick” to count faster.

-Hope your child has fun, and when they’re ready, they can have more Math Monday fun with the number zero.
+Hope your child has fun, and when they’re ready, they can have more math fun with the number zero.